nglange/help-documentation/_userguides/Box_Panel.md

 2. On the Account Contacts page, click the **Add Contact** button at the upper-right corner of the page.
 3. In the Add a contact window, input the contact information of the user and then click **Save Details**.

-The new user will receive an email from Blue Box to guide him/her to set the account password.
+The new user will receive an email from **COS Dedicated IBM Managed Support** to guide him/her to set the account password.
 For more information, see [Box Panel Administrator and User](../Box_Panel/index.html)

 ### Creating COS User